Mobile phone as a card terminal in Switzerland: Tap-to-Pay providers in comparison

 The new PostFinance Card with Debit Mastercard functionality is accepted by all three providers – the transaction is processed as a Debit Mastercard.
 The old PostFinance Card without Debit Mastercard is not supported by any SoftPOS provider.

-For Swiss Comerciantes whose customers frequently pay with TWINT – such as at markets, in cafés, for mobile services, or at events – SumUp is not suitable as a standalone solution.
-Worldline and Payrexx cover the complete Swiss payment spectrum.
+For Swiss merchants whose customers frequently pay with TWINT – such as at markets, in cafes, for mobile services, or at events – SumUp is not suitable as a sole solution.
+Worldline and Payrexx cover the full Swiss payment spectrum.

-Device support is a practical deciding factor: Anyone who exclusively uses an iPhone cannot use every provider.
+Device support is a practical decision factor: Anyone who exclusively uses an iPhone cannot use every provider.

 Worldline